gruyaume/goops/README.md

 ### Design principles

 - **Reliability**: Our top priority is building predictable and robust charms.
 - **Simplicity**: `goops` serves as a minimal, one-to-one mapping between Juju concepts and Go constructs.
 It is not a framework; it does not impose charm design patterns.
-The library has no dependencies.
+The library has a minimal number of dependencies.

 ### Juju compatibility